lupyuen/lupyuen.github.io/src/wasm.md

 } }
 ```

-Which is handled by the BL602 Simulator to __flip the Simulated LED__ on and off.
+Which is handled by the BL602 Simulator to __flip the Simulated LED__ on or off.

+(Yes the blue LED we've seen earlier)

 _Is uLisp directly controlling the BL602 Simulator?_